shivamkr1563/liver-disease-prediction/README.md

 1. **Prepare your repository:**
    - Ensure all files are committed to Git
    - The `models/` directory must be included (contains trained model and scaler)
-   - `requirements_streamlit.txt` should be in the root directory
+   - `environment.yml` should be in the root directory for conda environment
    - `packages.txt` should be in the root directory for system dependencies

 2. **Deploy on Streamlit Cloud:**
    - Go to [share.streamlit.io](https://share.streamlit.io)
    - Connect your GitHub account and select this repository
    - Set the main file path to `streamlit_app.py`
-   - Set the requirements file path to `requirements_streamlit.txt`
+   - **Important:** In advanced settings, set the "Environment file" to `environment.yml`
    - Click "Deploy"

 3. **Configuration:**
-   - The app will automatically detect and use the correct Python version
+   - The app will use the conda environment specified in `environment.yml`
    - No additional secrets or environment variables are required
    - The app loads the model on startup for optimal performance

+**Alternative:** If conda doesn't work, you can try using `requirements_streamlit.txt` instead by setting the requirements file path in the deployment settings.

 The deployed app will be available at a URL like `https://your-app-name.streamlit.app`